Alexi Lalas: Major League Soccer

-Just over a year later, he returned to playing when he signed with the Los Angeles Galaxy as a discovery player on January 14, 2001.
 Nearly three years later, he retired again, this time permanently, on January 12, 2004.

 International career

 Lalas earned 96 caps, scoring nine goals, with the United States national team between 1991 and 1998.
 His first cap came in a 2–2 tie with Mexico on March 12, 1991, in the 1991 NAFC Championship.
 He gained his second cap four days later in a 2–0 win over Canada.
 While he started both games, he did not gain another cap until he came on for Fernando Clavijo in a 2–2 tie with Denmark on January 30, 1993.
 His next game, a start, came on March 23, 1993, in a 2–2 tie with El Salvador.
 While he became a fixture on the team through the rest of 1993, he did not cement his position as a starter in the U.S. central defense until the beginning of 1994.
 He went on to start and play all ninety minutes in the four U.S. games of the 1994 FIFA World Cup and was named an honorable mention All-Star.
 On June 11, 1995, Lalas flew directly from a relegation playoff game with his club team, Padova, in order to appear in the second half of a 1995 U.S. Cup victory over Nigeria.
 His contributions to the national team led to his selection as the 1995 U.S. Soccer Athlete of the Year.
 He also scored in a game against Saudi Arabia, in which the United States had their biggest comeback in their history (from 3–0 to 4–3; Lalas scored the first goal for the United States).
 While Lalas was on the roster for the U.S. at the 1998 FIFA World Cup, he never entered a game.
 His last cap had come in the final U.S. tuneup for the finals, a May 30, 1998, scoreless tie with Scotland where he was a second-half substitute for Earnie Stewart.

 Lalas was part of the United States Olympic soccer team for the 1992 Summer Olympics in Spain.
 He was also selected as overage player on the United States Olympic soccer team at the 1996 Summer Olympics.